Divishasingh/Time-Series-Project-Using-ML-/README.md

 SARIMA was selected because the decomposition plot, ACF plot, and PACF plot all indicated strong weekly seasonality with a seasonal period of 7 days.

-Observation
+### Observation

+SARIMA outperformed ARIMA because it incorporated both non-seasonal and seasonal components.
+The seasonal period of 7 days was selected based on the weekly seasonal pattern observed in the decomposition, ACF, and PACF plots.

-SARIMA performed better than ARIMA because it captured weekly seasonal patterns in the data.
-Its lower AIC and BIC values also indicated a better statistical fit compared to ARIMA.
+The model was able to capture recurring weekly fluctuations more effectively than ARIMA, resulting in substantially lower forecasting errors.
+The lower AIC and BIC values further indicated a better model fit.

+The improvement in performance demonstrates the importance of accounting for seasonality in retail sales forecasting.
+Among the statistical forecasting approaches considered in this study, SARIMA emerged as the best-performing model.

 ## 8. Feature Engineering for Machine Learning

+Since machine learning models cannot directly understand temporal dependence, time-based features were created to capture historical sales behavior and seasonal information.

 To apply machine learning models to the time series data, lag-based and rolling features were created.